ddhartma/Introduction-to-Neural-Networks/README.md

     - Exploding Gradients

 ## Vanishing gradients <a name="van_grad"></a>
-- A weight will be changed based on the gradient size of the cost function
+- A weight will be changed based on the gradient size of the cost function.
-- If the gradient is 0 --> no learning (weight update)
+- If the gradient is 0 --> no learning (weight update).
 - Weight update is most effective for the hidden layer close to the output layer.
-- For hidden layers further away from the output layer --> gradient of the cost function will get more flat --> Vanishing learning effect
+- For hidden layers further away from the output layer --> gradient of the cost function will become more flat. --> Vanishing learning effect.

 ## Exploding gradients <a name="expl_grad"></a>
-- Steep increase of gradients for hidden layers further away from the output layer
+- Increase of gradients is steeper for hidden layers further away from the output layer.
-- Often the case for Recurrent Neural Networks
+- This is often the case for Recurrent Neural Networks.
 - They decrease the learnability of neural networks as they saturate neurons.

 ## Batchnormalization <a name="batchnorm"></a>